 This course introduces western civilization from the early modern era to the present.
 Topics include the religious wars, the Industrial Revolution, World Wars I and II, and the Cold War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern western civilization.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This course has been approved to satisfy the Comprehensive Articulation.